 - An initial dose of buprenorphine given in a hospital emergency department along with a next-day follow-up appointment for ongoing treatment

 - Injectable naltrexone, although more difficult to initiate for patients than was buprenorphine, was effective for those patients who were able to start it

 Two barriers that needed to be reduced to achieve these successes were the disinclination of providers to use these medications and general pessimism about the prognosis of opioid use disorders.
 My hope is that as more successes are demonstrated, these barriers will slowly be lowered.

-For those interested in more details about these studies, I invite you to access the lecture slides, available here: 2018 Kolodner Memorial Lecture- Handout
+For those interested in more details about these studies about moving opioid addiction treatment into primary medical care, I invite you to access the lecture slides, available here: 2018 Kolodner Memorial Lecture- Handout